rafaellichen/Artificial-Life-Simulator/README.md

 # Artificial-Life-Simulator
 Java

-•	3 agents: carnivore, herbivore, and grass
+•	Simulate environment which consists of carnivore, herbivore, and grass

-•	Text printed simulation result for each cycle
+•	All creators have energy, maximum life and age; agents can move, eat, reproduce and die according to their type

 •	Text printed simulation result for each cycle

 •	Technologies: Java 8, IntelliJ IDEA

 ![Main](http://f.cl.ly/items/04143j3n3w0R2S1L0P19/1.gif)